randomascii/main/xperf/XperfUI/ReadMe.txt

 Generate good trace names, with built-in keywords.
 Input recording.
 Move more initialization like _NT_SYMBOL_PATH to startup.

-To-do before first release:
 Process Chrome symbols.
 Finish input recording options and give warning about full input recording.
+List all traces in tracedir and allow viewing them.
 Register providers.
+set HKLM\System\CurrentControlSet\Control\Session Manager\Memory Management" DisablePagingExecutive to 1

+To-do before first release:
 Add OS specific checks for what user providers to enable.
-List all traces in tracedir and allow viewing them.
-Disable compress option for Windows 7 and below.
 Hot key to stop/record traces.

 To-do eventually:
+Disable compress option for Windows 7 and below.
 Allow configuring which symbols should be stripped.
 Tool-tips
 Add circular-buffer support.